-Sub-Apps and Reconfiguring exsting apps
+Sub-Apps and Reconfiguring existing apps

 Sub-Apps are a term we use for providing variants of existing apps.
 They act as a child to the existing parent application.
 That is, they inheret all the options and scripts from the existing application and override some or all of options.